calamont/blog/ddd_ideas.md

 In object-oriented programming (OOP), our codebases are full of classes.
 These are often loosely categorised into vague concepts like services and repositories.
 However, these categories and their definitions vary from one project (or developer) to the next.
 So in each new codebase, we spend time understanding the responsibilities of each class.

 Without formal definitions, it is easy for the scope of these classes to grow.
 And then the level of abstraction becomes lost.
 Fortunately, DDD provides concrete definitions for model categories, and rules for how they can interact.
 The vocabulary is simple, yet empowering.
-When you don’t have to define the building blocks of your application, you can focus more on what you’re building
+When you don’t have to define the building blocks of your application, you can focus more on what you’re building.
 These are the “tactical patterns” of DDD.
 Some examples are:

-**Value Objects**<br/>
+#### Value Objects
 Immutable objects that represent a value with no identity.
 These can be replaced, but cannot change, over time.
 Two **Value Objects** are considered equal if they hold the same values (i.e. structural equality).

-**Entities**<br/>
+#### Entities
 Objects that have a unique identity.
 Two **Entities** with the same identifier are considered equal, even if all other properties are different in value.
 These represent concepts in your domain that you need to observe and track changes to over time.

-**Aggregates**<br/>
+#### Aggregates
 These are a grouping of **Entities** and **Value Objects** that represent a consistency boundary.
 If there is some invariant or business rule that must be maintained when updating a group of objects (and rolled back everywhere upon failure), then they belong together in an **Aggregate**.
 One **Entity** will serve as the **Aggregate Root**, through which all behaviour is orchestrated.

 What if another **Entity** is changed at the same time as the **Aggregate**?
 If there is no requirement to maintain consistency between the two objects (and _really_ challenge yourself on this point!) then it shouldn't be part of the **Aggregate**.
 Instead, it can be updated through an event-driven process that is eventually consistent.
 The goal is to make each **Aggregate** as lightweight as possible.

-**Domain services**<br/>
+#### Domain Services
 A **Domain Service** helps realise business logic and coordinates actions between your domain models (i.e. **Aggregates**).
 Importantly, only use **Domain Services** when the behaviour being orchestrated cannot logically belong to a single **Aggregate** (see [below](#use-rich-domain-models)).

-**Application services**<br/>
+#### Application Services
 These allow your domain logic to interface with the external world (API, persistence stores, etc).
 No business logic belongs here.
 Each method represents a single business use case.
-And each method achieves its goal by interacting with the domain models and domain services.
+And each method achieves its goal by interacting with the **Aggregates** and **Domain Services**.

 ## Use immutable Value Objects
-Try using **Value Objects** where ever possible.
+Try using **Value Objects** wherever possible.
 Replacing both primitives and classes with **Value Objects** will make your code more self-documenting, easier to maintain, and less prone to bugs.

 Let us consider a Kotlin application for booking tickets at a cinema.
 Perhaps it was first written like below.